Charles Rollier: Biography

 From 1948, he took part for three years in the Salon de Mai in Paris.
 He lived between Geneva, Paris and Torre Pellice (Piedmont) where he spent his summers.
 In Paris he met with Courthion and de Staël, and first met Hans Hartung, Raoul Dufy, the sculptor Nino Franchina, the painter Marie Raymond.
 He exhibited notably at the galerie du Siècle and at the Helmhaus (Zürich) for the Kunstlergemeinschaft «Réveil».
 Rollier studied Karl Jasper's philosophy, the Husserl's phenomenology and the Byzantine culture.

 In 1952, Rollier moved definitely in Geneva with his wife and both his children.
 He located his atelier in Chêne-Bourg not far from where he lived.
 That is where he produced the major part of his work.
 He took part to a great number of exhibitions (in Switzerland, France, Italy, Germany, England, Denmark and Japan) and showed a growing interest in various religious and philosophical traditions, like Zen, Buddhism, Sufism, Shaktism, Hölderlin's romantic mystism, the Christian mystics, Neoplatonism, and in the artistic traditions from India and China (Lobue 1985; 1985).

 From 1955, Rollier found his own original and unclassified pictorial language.
 He did the poster for XXth century Swiss Art in the frame of the 1964's national exhibition.
 Three of his paintings are shown at this exhibition.
 He is considered like one of the most significant artist of the century's Swiss arts development.

 His production was suddenly interrupted on May 15, 1968, when he died of a heart attack while he was the chief juryman at the Geneva court.
 He is buried at the Cimetière des Rois (Cemetery of Kings) which is considered the Genevan Panthéon.

 The artist's approach

-What could seem the result of an impetuous and casual mouvement is the product of meticulous research of range, composition and mouvement.
-They are numerous sketches and drawings that witness the long and careful preparation of each piece.
 Rollier looked for trans-figuring the forms and represent the sacred dimension of the women.
 This research is based on a transcendental eroticism that Rollier wanted to be liberating.

 Rollier's artistic work goes together with a philosophical and spiritual research.
 He finds answers by the Christian mystics like Gregoire Palamas or Denys l’Aréopagite, and in some traditions coming from classical India, like Shaktism and tantric Buddhism.
 By discovering these various traditions, he finds the justification to art that he could not find in Protestantism in which he had been raised and that had always been one of his preoccupations: art is a link with the sacred, that offer to the sensorial world the subtle dimension that allows to go beyond the condition of immanence.
 From the 1955’, his work has one main ambition: to represent the matrix that creates, unifies, and originates everything.